heristop/heristop.github.io/src/content/blog/2023-12-18-curiosity-beyond-technical-expertise.md

 👨‍🚀 Furthermore, I have sometimes observed this ability in some juniors who turned out to be more effective than more traditional seniors, thanks to a limitless explorer's mentality that pushed them to go beyond established conventions.

 The real challenge for companies is therefore to find a developer with a solid technical background, curiosity, and an eagerness to learn to adapt to changes.
 If they lack a skill today, they will not only be able to acquire it quickly but also bring new perspectives and explore potentially more innovative paths.
 This mindset should be a pillar in the recruitment process.

-> ☝ **Recruiting an expert based on current competencies is like programming the obsolescence of tomorrow; preferring a curious mind, on the other hand, is preparing for the future by reducing this risk and embracing innovation.**